2024–present Serbian anti-corruption protests: Novi Sad baseball bat attack and Vučević's resignation

 Around 3 a.m. on 28 January, students putting up posters in Novi Sad were attacked by masked individuals carrying baseball bats in front of the local offices of SNS.
 After repeated calls and 30 minutes of waiting for the emergency medical team to arrive, students were transported to the hospital.
-One female student was seriously injured and left with a broken jaw.
-This caused an outrage on social media and students announced a new protest in Novi Sad.
-Around 10 am, students gathered and drew graffiti "murderers" on the windows of SNS offices in Novi Sad.
-At a press conference held at 11 am, prime minister Miloš Vučević, and mayor of Novi Sad Milan Đurić, both members of SNS, resigned, citing the attack as the reason.
+One student was seriously injured and left with a broken jaw.
+This caused an outrage on social media.
+In response, the students announced a new protest in Novi Sad.
+Around 10 am, students gathered and drew graffiti on the windows of SNS offices in Novi Sad.
+At a press conference held at 11 am, Prime Minister Miloš Vučević, and mayor of Novi Sad Milan Đurić, both members of SNS, resigned, citing the attack as the reason.
 Vučević also informed the public that the attackers indeed came from the offices of the SNS.
-Four attackers were arrested, all of them with previous criminal record.
-Their names were soon doxxed and their mugshots from the police station were leaked on social media.
-Some social media users found several old photos of Vučević and his son together with some of the attackers; despite rumors of this being a possible reason for resignation, the personal connection with the attackers was not officially confirmed.
+Four attackers were arrested.
+Every attacker had a previous criminal record.
+They were soon doxxed and had their mugshots from the police station were leaked on social media.
+Some social media users found several old photos of Vučević and his son together with some of the attackers; despite rumors of this being a possible reason for resignation, his alleged personal connection with the attackers was not officially confirmed.
 At least two of the four attackers had previously collaborated with the city of Novi Sad in promoting recycling and environmental protection, for which they received funds from the city budget.

 Later in the day, farmers blocked the regional road near Bresnica, in central Serbia, with tractors.
 They announced they will stay there for 24 hours.
 Another group of farmers blocked the Ibar Highway near Kraljevo with tractors, for the next 24 hours.
 In the evening hours, in Novi Sad, Belgrade, Čačak, Kragujevac, Niš and Pirot, thousands gathered in a march of solidarity with the attacked students.
-In Niš, students drew graffiti "murderers" on the local SNS offices and announced a blockade of the central ringroad.
+In Niš, students drew graffiti on the local SNS offices and announced a blockade of the central ringroad.

 Following Vučević's resignation, president Vučić said he would pardon students and university teachers charged in connection with the protests and announced a major cabinet reshuffle, adding that he was considering on whether to call parliamentary elections or appoint a new government.
 Among those pardoned was the dean of the Faculty of Philology in Niš, who was never informed of any legal proceeding against her.

 On 29 January, thousands of citizens protested in Gornji Milanovac and hundreds gathered in Lapovo.
 In Ivanjica, high-school pupils and their teachers organized a protest, starting with 15 minutes of silence.
-The school principal brought food for pupils who want to come back to classes, however, the pupils gave that food to stray dogs, filmed it and shared the video.
+The school principal brought food for pupils who want to come back to classes, however, the pupils gave the food to stray dogs, filmed it and shared the video.